martin67/adventofcode/src/main/doc/aoc2016/Day17TwoStepsForward.md

 * With ulqzkmiv, the longest path would be 830 steps long.

 What is the **length of the longest path** that reaches the vault?

+Your puzzle answer was 706.

+Both parts of this puzzle are complete!
+They provide two gold stars: **